Milestone 1: Model

 );

-When evaluated, this tree will compute maximum value found across the 5×5 rectangle of cells between columns 2 and 6 and rows 1 and 5.
+When evaluated, this tree will compute the maximum value found across the 5×5 rectangle of cells between columns 2 and 6 and rows 1 and 5.
+It considers all 25 numbers in the rectangle, not just the two corners.

 Compound operations expressions are built out of simpler subexpressions, like this: